lumeland/lume.land/docs/advanced/scoped-updates.md

 behavior using **Scoped Updates**.
 It's a way to define different "scopes" (collections of independent files whose changes won't affect to other pages).

-For example, let's say that you're building a website that has some javascript and css files, and these files are totally independent, meaning that:
+For example, let's say that you're building a website that has some JavaScript and CSS files, and these files are totally independent, meaning that:

 - Changes in any CSS file only affects to other CSS files.
 - Changes in any JS/TS file only affects to other JS/TS files.